by-jp/www.byjp.me/content/notes/twitter/2927440234/index.md

 - imported
 - from-twitter
 ---
 Elusive camera battery charger refuses to be found or packed.
-Irony is, bought it from Hong Kong so it'd work in Japan without adaptor\!
+Irony is, bought it from Hong Kong so it'd work in Japan without adaptor!